brajeshwar/brajeshwar.github.io/_posts/2021/2021-06-10-how-to-delete-all-photos-and-get-off-google-photos.md

----
-layout: post
-title: How to delete all Photos and get off Google Photos
+# How to delete all Photos and get off Google Photos
----

 If you are on the Internet, you might have used one or more of [Google's many products](https://about.google/intl/ALL_us/products/).
 Sometimes, Google makes decisions that impact the lives of many people.
 Some of these decisions have a detrimental effect on people.